Ontario Line: Ontario Line

-The announcement that the line would extend to a new station at Ontario Place stirred controversy, as Premier Doug Ford had spoken of transforming Ontario Place, previously a family-oriented venue, into an adult-oriented casino complex.
-Some suspected that the plan to extend the line to Ontario Place was aimed at visiting gamblers, not Ontarians.
+The initial announcement was ambiguous whether the line would terminate at Ontario Place or Exhibition Place.
+The Ontario Place alignment stirred controversy, as Ford had spoken of transforming Ontario Place, previously a family-oriented venue, into an adult-oriented casino complex.
+Some suspected that the plan to extend the line to Ontario Place was aimed at out-of-province gamblers, not Ontarians.
 Ford denied that the extension was related to any casino plans.
 The Globe and Mail reported that no previous plan had ever considered making Ontario Place a rapid transit destination and that the announcement surprised everyone, including mayor of Toronto John Tory.
+The Ontario government ultimately chose the Exhibition Place alignment.

 In July 2019, the Toronto Star obtained and reported on confidential documents from Metrolinx.
 The documents showed that the proposed route would be markedly different from that of the Relief Line South and involve significant lengths of at-grade or elevated track.
 The Ontario Place station was eliminated, with an Exhibition station added near the Exhibition GO Station.
 The section between Queen/Sherbourne and Gerrard stations would come to the surface and mostly follow a railway right-of-way instead of being tunnelled.
 The new route would substitute a Corktown station about 500 m west of the proposed location for Sumach station on the Relief Line.
 The Ontario Line would share less than half the planned route of the Relief Line between Osgoode and Pape stations.

 In October 2019, Tory and Ford reached a tentative deal in which the city would endorse the line and the TTC's subway network would not be taken over by the provincial government.
-The deal was later approved by Toronto City Council in a 22 to 3 decision.
+The deal was later approved by Toronto City Council in a 22-to-3 decision.